izancode/student-portal-backend/README.md

 1 - Post API for student Sigin

 - For Upload File Using Cloudinary, Multer , multer-storage-cloudinary
-- Setting Image Format in cloudinary Lke width hight size and many more
+- Setting Image Format in cloudinary Like width hight size and many more
+- Created Common Cloudinary and multer file